GStreamer/gstreamer/docs/plugins/validateflow.md

 ## Configuration

-In order to use the plugin a validate configuration file must be provided, containing a line starting by `validateflow` followed by a number of settings.
+In order to use the plugin a validate configuration must be provided, containing a line starting by `validateflow` followed by a number of settings.
 Every `validateflow` line creates a `ValidateFlowOverride`, which listens to a given pad.
 A test may have several `validateflow` lines, therefore having